manojo/manojo.github.com/_posts/2015-02-19-staging-foldleft.md

 It takes a zero element, a combination function, and applies it to a list.
 We have seen that the essence of `foldLeft` lies in the first parameter list: it can be applied to other collections as well.
 So we can abstract the second parameter list away for now.
 Using the guiding design principles, we come up with the following types:

 {% highlight scala %}
-trait FoldLefts extends ScalaOpsPkg with LiftVariables with While {
+trait FoldLefts extends ListOps with IfThenElse with BooleanOps with Variables with OrderingOps with NumericOps with PrimitiveOps with LiftVariables with While  {

   /**
    * a type alias for the combination function for